-9.8.1 NOAA Weather Alert (USA version only)
+9.8.1 NOAA Weather Alert

-In the event of extreme weather disturbances, such as storms and hurricanes, the NOAA (National Oceanic and Atmospheric Administration) sends a weather alert accompanied by a 1050 Hz tone and transmits a subsequent weather report on one of the NOAA weather channels.
+In the event of extreme weather disturbances, such as storms and hurricanes, the NOAA (National Oceanic and Atmospheric Administration) sends a weather alert accompanied by a 1050Hz tone and transmits a subsequent weather report on one of the NOAA weather channels.

-The GX1400GPS and GX1400 can receive weather alerts when monitoring a weather channel and, on the last selected weather channel during scanning modes or while on another working channel.
+The GX1410GPS and GX1410 can receive weather alerts when monitoring a weather channel and, on the last selected weather channel during scanning modes or while on another working channel.

-To enable the weather alert function, refer to section "11.2.2 Weather Alert (USA version only)".
+To enable the weather alert function, refer to section "11.2.2 Weather Alert".